Our work in Timor-Leste

 Our achievements

-Progressio has a long history of supporting the people of Timor-Leste, through lobbying and advocacy work calling for the independence of Timor-Leste and speaking out against atrocities committed by the occupying Indonesian forces.
+Progressio has a long history of supporting the people of Timor-Leste, beginning in the 1980s with lobbying and advocacy work calling for the independence of Timor-Leste and speaking out against atrocities committed by the occupying Indonesian forces.

-In 2000 we opened an office in Dili and have been working there ever since.
-Our development workers have:
+In 2000 we opened an office in Dili and since then, our development workers have:

 • helped local partner organisations build a solid platform for carrying out their work through clear operational structures, well-defined roles and responsibilities, and proper strategic planning, backed up by training and capacity-building of staff and board members